-In the wake of the pandemic, we are working with partner organisations to set up a network of community larders in St Austell and the surrounding Clay Country.
-These community larders are open to everyone and enable us to reduce food waste by taking surplus food collected from supermarkets and allowing people a chance to use it.
+Community larders are open to everyone and enable us to reduce food waste by taking surplus food collected from supermarkets and giving people a chance to use it.
 This helps to reduce our impact on the environment and helps save money – everyone’s a winner!

 It makes no sense to throw away perfectly good food when it can still be used to make delicious meals and snacks.
 We collect bread, pastries, fruit and vegetables, eggs, dried and tinned foods and snacks that are all perfectly good to eat, even if their Best Before date has expired.

 We also distribute frozen food.
-This can either be frozen meals prepared by the Hive Project, using food that would otherwise have gone to waste, or food items that we have been able to freeze to extend their life-span.
+This will be food items that we have been able to freeze to extend its life-span.
 This food is all perfectly safe to eat, provided it is thoroughly defrosted, cooked following any cooking instructions and eaten within 24 hours of defrosting.